OpenGeoHub/spatial-prediction-eml/docs/spatiotemporal-soc.md

 <p class="caption">(\#fig:soc-dens)Relationship between SOC content and density on a log-scale.</p>
 </div>

-Which shows that SOC in kg/m3 is linearly correlated with SOC %, except for organic soils this relationship is curvilinear i.e. after some values of SOC % SOC in kg/m3 stabilizes and does not grow any more.
-Again, we can fit a simple pedo-tranfer function using this data to predict SOC density (kg/m3) directly from SOC %:
+Which shows that SOC in kg/m3 is log-linearly correlated with SOC %, except for organic soils this relationship is curvilinear i.e. after some values of SOC % SOC in kg/m3 stabilizes and does not grow any more.
+Again, we can fit a simple pedo-transfer function using this data to predict SOC density (kg/m3) directly from SOC %: